prapti-dhungana/MultiPlanner/README.md

   - `StationSearch` – debounced autocomplete
   - `RouteOptionsBar` – stylised filters
   - Service layer for API calls and error handling

-- UI is simple and functional
-  - Focus is correctness, data flow, and UX clarity
-  - Errors are surfaced clearly from backend responses

 ## Running Locally